linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 With the physical search ongoing, officers turned to Paddock's close relationships and life.
 He had a live-in girlfriend, 62-year-old Marilou Danley, who was traveling in the Philippines when the massacre took place.
 Although Paddock used some of her identification to check into the hotel, investigators clarified that they believed she was not involved with the shooting.
 He married Peggy Okamoto in 1985 but the couple divorced in 1990, nearly three decades ago.
 Peggy, now living in Los Angeles County, California, said she had no contact with him for years.<br><br>

 Financially, Paddock was a wealthy man.
 He was worth more than $2 million, having made a good chunk of money from buying and selling real estate in several states, including California, Nevada, Florida and Texas.
 As a retiree, he had no children and plenty of money to play with.
-So he took up gambling.
+So, he took up gambling.
 Paddock told neighbors he was a professional gambler and a prospector, and liked to bet big, wagering tens of thousands of dollars in a sitting.
 <br><br>

 Perhaps Paddock had a checkered past or multiple run-ins with police?
-But, investigators quickly learned this was not the case.
+Investigators quickly learned this was not the case.
 A criminal check provided little insight into Paddock’s motive or temperament because he had no criminal record and was not believed to be connected to any militant group.
 “We have no idea what his belief system was,” Lombardo said.
 “I can’t get into the mind of a psychopath.”<br><br>

 Next, officers looked into Paddock's arsenal.
 The paper trail could possibly reveal something.
 Initial research suggested Paddock had purchased  his firearms legally.
 A Mesquite store, Guns & Guitars, said it sold a gun to Paddock and that “he never gave any indication or reason to believe he was unstable or unfit at any time.”
 Additional research showed he had purchased multiple firearms in the past, with several of them purchased in California, according to law enforcement officials.
 Interestingly, those guns didn't appear to be among the 10 or more guns found in the Mandalay Bay hotel room.
 Nothing materialized from the gun angle.<br><br>
 </i></p><br>